CodePushGo/website/src/content/blog/en/capacitor-ota-updates-targeting-ios-vs-android.md

 The platform's real-world impact is clear.
 For example, NASA's [OSIRIS-REx](https://en.wikipedia.org/wiki/OSIRIS-REx) team shared:

-> "@Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)
+> "@CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)

-Capgo can adjust any JavaScript code, including app and generated code, but it strictly avoids modifying native code (such as Java/Kotlin for Android or Objective-C/Swift for iOS) [\[9\]](https://capgo.app/docs/faq/).
+CodePushGo can adjust any JavaScript code, including app and generated code, but it strictly avoids modifying native code (such as Java/Kotlin for Android or Objective-C/Swift for iOS) [\[9\]](https://capgo.app/docs/faq/).

 ## Conclusion

 OTA updates for [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/) require different approaches for iOS and Android due to platform-specific rules.
 For iOS, there are stricter controls, such as the file path restriction that limits server paths to "/Library/NoCloud/ionic\_built\_snapshots" [\[2\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
 Meanwhile, Android allows more freedom, with fewer limitations on virtual machines and interpreters accessing APIs [\[2\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
 These differences highlight the importance of creating update strategies that align with each platform's framework.

-Data from platforms like Capgo demonstrates how effective these strategies can be.
+Data from platforms like CodePushGo demonstrates how effective these strategies can be.
 Developers have successfully delivered 947.6 million updates across 1,400 production apps, proving the scalability of well-designed update systems [\[1\]](https://capgo.app/).
 However, success relies heavily on meeting each platform's requirements while maintaining strong security measures.

 For example, Apple mandates that interpreted code must not alter an app's core functionality or compromise its security [\[2\]](https://capgo.app/blog/how-live-updates-for-capacitor-work/).
 This rule is a clear reminder of the platform-specific guidelines developers must follow to implement OTA updates effectively.